Lumavate-Team/documentation/docs/6-CLI.rst

 Export
 ++++++

-Exports a JSON file for an experience form a studio.
+Exports an experience as a JSON file form a studio.

 Example: